dunqueris/Selfbook/00_START_HERE.md

 - Ready-to-run application
 - Complete with documentation

-**This is not just code - it's a professional foundation** for your Personiq platform.
+**This is not just code - it's a professional foundation** for your Shelfbook platform.

 **The hardest part is done.
 Now go build something awesome!** 🚀